mtndbs/HU_React_Final/README.md

 - Installation
 - Clone the repository:
 - Install the dependencies:
-- npm install at Both Client and Server Side
+- npm Install at both Client and Server directories
 - Server port at 7800
 - React development port at 3000
 - Start the development server at Server directory:  npm start